Mike-Mountain/ng-movies/README.md

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.
 * This project was created using a [starter](https://github.com/Mike-Mountain/ng-starter)
+* This project uses the [TMDb API](https://www.themoviedb.org/) but is not endorsed or certified by TMDb.

 ## Development server